tluijken/rsharp/README.md

 ### Map
 The 'Map' function is used to map a single or multiple values to a new value.
 It is similar to the `Select` method in LINQ.

+Note that the `Map` function returns a Result type, which can be either `Ok` or `Err`.
+If the mapping fails, the `Err` type will contain the exception that was thrown while mapping.'
+To get the result, you can either call the `Unwrap` method, or the `UnwrapOr` method.
 ```csharp
 // Define a factory method to create a new instance of the target object.
 private static readonly Func<SourceObject, TargetObject> Factory = source =>